g-leech/argmin-gravitas/metrics.md

 #### Christgau on the universality of artworks

 One way an artwork can be important is if it is universal: is its quality obvious even to people who aren't into that sort of thing.
-Robert Christgau scores all albums [on this scale](https://www.robertchristgau.com/xg/bk-cg90/grades-90s.php).
+Robert Christgau scores all albums [on this scale][Christg].

 <a name="galef-books"></a>
 <br>---<br>

 #### Galef on book impacts

-Julia Galef has [a neat taxonomy](https://juliagalef.com/2017/01/06/a-taxonomy-of-books-that-change-your-worldview/) of ways that books can affect your worldview.
+Julia Galef has [a neat taxonomy][Galef] of ways that books can affect your worldview.
 Her model is that a book can

 1. offer you new Data, or
 2. Theories to explain data, or